 Who Has Bonded With A Symbiote?

-An alien race rains down from across the cosmos, and clings to the very first life that they can attach to and leech from.
+An alien race rains down from across the cosmos, and clings to the very first life that they can attach to, leeching on their hopes and fears.
 They are the Klyntar, an alien race created by the primordial god Knull.
 But they’re much more commonly referred to as symbiotes.

 Peter Parker (Symbiote Suit)

-So for a while, the symbiote and Spider-Man got along, and the classic Spider-Man Symbiote Suit was a seriously super-strong suit.
+So for a while, the symbiote and Spider-Man got along, and the classic Spider-Man Symbiote Suit was an impressively strong suit.
 But soon, Peter wouldn’t want to share his power with the symbiote, as it made him darker.

 Peter would always bounce back from whatever struggles he was going through, and Spider-Man was not a dark vigilante at heart.
 He was a bright hero, and so once separated from him, the symbiote searched for another host.